ObjectIsAdvantag/cisco-apis-for-newbies/Readme.md

 - [Learning labs](https://learninglabs.cisco.com/springboards) : step by step walkthroughs for ITPros & developers, featuring live environments to interact with Cisco programmable products
 - [Programming foundation](https://learninglabs.cisco.com/modules/programming-found) : learn REST principles and how to call them via a User Interface, from the command line, or from code
 - [Sandbox](https://developer.cisco.com/site/devnet/sandbox/): provision various CISCO hardware and network topologies and experiment Live APIs.
 Environments are provisionned for your own use from 3 hours to 7 days.
 APIC-EM , Cisco Open SDN Controller , Jabber , Webex , Intercloud Fabric...
-- [DevNet Labs](https://developer.cisco.com/site/devnetlabs/) : Showcase of software projects built out of Cisco APIs and open technologies contributed by Cisco
+- [DevNet Labs](https://developer.cisco.com/site/devnetlabs/) : showcase of software projects built out of Cisco APIs and open technologies contributed by Cisco

 # <a name="toc_Collaboration"></a>Collaboration